See also the BBC's episode guide.

 - "The Daleks' Master Plan" (12 episodes, only 2, 5 and 10 known to survive.
-The Christmas episode is the only one confirmed to be Lost Forever, in all likelihood)
+The Christmas episodenote is the only one that is irretrievably lost, in all likelihood)

 - "The Massacre of St Bartholomew's Eve" (4 episodes, all missing; title commonly shortened to "The Massacre")

 - "The Ark" (4 episodes)

 - "The Celestial Toymaker" (4 episodes, only Episode 4 known to survive)

 The Doctor and his new companions Ben and Polly barely even have time to get used to each other's company before an encounter with a deadly new enemy helps push the Doctor's ageing body over the edge.

 Season 4 (43 episodes of which 10 survive, 10 September 1966 — 1 July 1967.
 No story from this season survives in a complete form.)

 Second Doctor era (Patrick Troughton): 1966-1969The Second Doctor's reappearances in "The Three Doctors", "The Five Doctors", and "The Two Doctors" are ambiguously placed in his timeline. explanation It has been proposed that they are set in "Season 6b", meaning they take place during otherwise unseen adventures set after "The War Games".